superduper-io/superduper/docs/hr/content/docs/data_integrations/duckdb.md

 ## Setup

-The first step in working with DuckDB, is to define a table and schema.
+The first step is to connect DuckDB to `superduperdb` , define the table and the schema:

 ```python
 from superduperdb.backends.ibis.query import Table